hbesfb/PRONTO/README.md

 In Config/configure_PRONTO.ini, please specify your InPreD node with "inpred_node = ".
 This will apprear in the header of the reports.
 In Config/configure_PRONTO.ini, please specify the local dataset file path of TSOPPI results with "data_path =".
 2. Type clinical data into In/InPreD_PRONTO_metadata.txt
 Manually write the clinical data into file In/InPreD_PRONTO_metadata.txt.
-Reports will be generated for the Sample_id with Create_report==Y in this file.
+Reports will be generated for the Sample_id with "Create_report==Y" in this file.
 3. Run Script/PRONTO.py
+Please run the script with "-h" or "--help" to print the usage information.
 This script is a tool used to generate the paitent report based on the TSO500 analysis results and the personal intomation from the clinical data in In/InPreD_PRONTO_metadata.txt, and update the SOPPI results into the file Out/InPreD_PRONTO_metadata_tsoppi.txt when the reports are generated.
 This script could also fill the patient personal information into the clinical data file with the MTF files under the foder In/MTF/.
 (This fuction currently is only used by OUS)
 To run this script tool in your system with python3, it will read the clinical data from In/InPreD_PRONTO_metadata.txt and generate reports for the Sample_id with "Create_report==Y".

 # Example commands
+[python3 Script/InPreD_PRONTO.py -h]
+Print the usage information of this tool.

 [python3 Script/InPreD_PRONTO.py]
 Please remember to update the "Create_report" to "N" in file In/InPreD_PRONTO_metadata.txt manually after the report generation is finished!